Overview

 Data mapper not working after adding data model

-- Input slice keys don’t match process data mapper
+- Input parameters keys don’t match process data mapper

 - Data types mismatch

-- Ensure data mapper keys match input slice attribute names exactly
+- Ensure data mapper keys match input parameters attribute names exactly

 - Verify data types are compatible (string to string, number to number)